openrails/openrails/Source/Documentation/Manual/physics.rst

 steam usage exceeding the steam generation.
 This point determines the maximum speed of the locomotive and will vary depending upon load and track conditions

+The AI Fireman in Open Rails is not proactive, ie it cannot look ahead for gradients, etc, and therefore will only add fuel to the fire once the train is on the gradient.
+This reactive approach can result in a boiler pressure drop whilst the fire is building up.
+Similarly if the steam usage is dropped (due to a throttle decrease, such as approaching a station) then the fire takes time to reduce in heat, thus the boiler pressure can become excessive.

+To give the player a little bit more control over this, and to facilitate the maintaining of the boiler pressure the following key controls have been added to the AI Fireman function:

+AIFireOn - (``<Alt+H>``) - Forces the AI fireman to start building the fire up (increases boiler heat & pressure, etc) - typically used just before leaving a station to maintain pressure as steam consumption increases.
+This function will be turned off if AIFireOff, AIFireReset are triggered or if boiler pressure or BoilerHeat exceeds the boiler limit.

+AIFireOff - (``<Ctrl+H>``) - Forces the AI fireman to stop adding to the fire (allows boiler heat to decrease as fire drops) - typically used approaching a station to allow the fire heat to decrease, and thus stopping boiler pressure from exceeding the maximum.
+This function will be turned off if AIFireOn, AIFireReset are triggered or if boiler pressure or BoilerHeat drops too low.

+AIFireReset - (``<Ctrl+Alt+H>``) - turns off both of the above functions when desired.

+If theses controls are not used, then the AI fireman operates in the same fashion as previously.

 Steam Locomotive Carriage Steam Heat Modelling
 ''''''''''''''''''''''''''''''''''''''''''''''